Whether you’re looking for a lively game of beach volleyball or quiet wildlife viewing, you’ll find the perfect beach in the St. Pete/Clearwater area.

 Note: Beaches are reviewed from north to south.

 Vibe: Lively.
-This park balances undeveloped beaches with amenities, making it one of Florida’s most visited parks.
+Honeymoon Island State Park balances undeveloped beaches with amenities, making it one of Florida’s most visited parks.

 What to Do: Stop in at the nature center, where you can learn about the history, flora and fauna of the island.
 Spy shorebirds and St. Joseph Sound from the observation deck.

 Vibe: Serene and pristine.
 Caladesi is accessible only by public ferry or private boat.
 However, there’s a convenient marina and concession near the white sands and maritime hammocks.

 What to Do: Drift away from the popular areas.
 The tip of the island is good for shelling, and on the inland side, you might lock eyes with an osprey.

 Vibe: Social and active.
 Water sports, sand volleyball and the scenic, winding BeachWalk promenade keep things moving (the pedestrian path passes the ocean, seafood restaurants, surf shops and hotels).
 These are just a few of the reasons USA Today readers voted to name Clearwater Beach the "Best Beach Town in Florida" in 2013.

 Vibe: Beach/park hybrid.
 Divide your time between splashing in the Gulf along the undeveloped beach and taking advantage of Sand Key Park amenities, including a playground, concession, kayak rentals, trails and a dog park.

 What to Do: Keep an eye on the jetties, where surfers sometimes find waves big enough to ride.